Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Notation and estimands

 Note that our identification assumptions include unmeasured confounders $U$, which are not observed, and therefore the causal effect is not identifiable without further assumptions, as the effect of $T$ on $Y$ may be confounded by $U$ even after conditioning on $X$.
-Our goal in this manuscript is to provide sensitivity analysis and derive bounds for the causal effect that account for the potential presence of unmeasured confounders when we have both multiple treatments and multiple outcomes under varying assumptions about the unmeasured variables.
-At first, we assume the number of unmeasured confounders $m$ is known and fixed as in previous works.
-We discuss estimation of $m$ in Section \ref{sec-est} and evaluate how this choice impacts results in Section \ref{sec-sim}.
+Our goal in this manuscript is to derive partial identification regions for the causal effect that account for the potential presence of unmeasured confounders when we have both multiple treatments and multiple outcomes under varying assumptions about the unmeasured variables.
+For now, we assume the number of unmeasured confounders $m$ is known and fixed.
+We discuss estimation of $m$ in Appendix \ref{sec:AppendixEstimationFactorModel}.